BarbyKelly/blog/README.md

 - Developer read this article to remember how to get links to open in a new tab.
 Article by Jessica Wilkins: [How to Open a Link in a New Tab](https://www.freecodecamp.org/news/how-to-open-a-link-in-a-new-tab/#:~:text=You%20can%20use%20the%20target,opening%20anchor%20tag%20like%20this.)

 - How to add favicon: [W3 Schools](https://www.w3schools.com/html/html_favicon.asp)

+- Thanks to tutor Oisin's guidelines, Developer learned from [this ReadMe](https://github.com/Dimitris112/rum-away-testp4/blob/main/TESTING.md) how to add an extra file to document testing, and how to format testing tables

 ## Images